 In a pediatric safety and use review of Pentacel presented in March of 2010, Dr. Jane Woo with the FDA discussed reported adverse reactions related to the vaccine following the June 2008 FDA approval.
 At the meeting, Dr. Woo reported that 775 adverse reactions, 170 of which were considered serious including 26 deaths, had been reported to VAERS in connection with Pentacel between June 20, 2008 (when Pentacel was licensed) and October 31, 2009.
 Deaths were attributed to SIDS (almost half of the reported cases), congenital/genetic conditions, respiratory infections, positional asphyxia, anoxic encephalopathy, cardiac arrest of undetermined etiology, dilated and hypertrophic cardiomyopathy, two deaths of undetermined cause, one death with no records obtainable, and two deaths with information pending.
 Dr. Woo stated that the number of cases of SIDS were not concerning and went on to quote the Institute of Medicine (IOM), which had previously concluded that evidence favors rejection of a causal relationship between exposure to multiple vaccines and SIDS.

 VAXELIS – injection site pain, swelling, and redness, crying, fever, irritability, decreased appetite, vomiting, somnolence, and death.
-As VAXELIS is not currently available for use in the United States, post-marketing data on serious adverse events are limited to those events considered to have a causal link to the vaccines containing the antigens of VAXELIS.
+At this time, post-marketing data on serious adverse events are limited to those events considered to have a causal link to the vaccines containing the antigens of VAXELIS.
 These include anaphylaxis, hypersensitivity, seizures, including febrile seizures, and excessive swelling of the injected limb.
 6 in 1 (hexavalent) vaccines have been in use outside of the United States for several years and numerous studies have linked their use to an increase in infant deaths.
-In the two U.S. pre-licensing clinical trials, 6 deaths were reported in infants who received VAXELIS and included sepsis, asphyxia, hydrocephalus, unknown cause, and two cases of sudden infant death syndrome.
+In the two U.S. pre-licensing clinical trials, six deaths were reported in infants who received VAXELIS and included sepsis, asphyxia, hydrocephalus, unknown cause, and two cases of sudden infant death syndrome.
 The number of deaths that occurred during the VAXELIS pre-licensing clinical trials outside of the United States was not provided as part of the vaccine product insert.
 Pre-licensing clinical trials of VAXELIS compared infants who received VAXELIS concomitantly with RotaTeq (rotavirus vaccine) and Prevnar 13 (13-valent pneumococcal conjugate vaccine) against infants who received Pentacel (DTaP-IPV-HIB), and RECOMBIVAX-HB (hepatitis B, recombinant vaccine) concomitantly with RotaTeq and Prevnar 13.
 The safety and effectiveness of VAXELIS was evaluated in six clinical trials involving only 5,251 infants between the ages of 43 and 99 days of age at the time of enrollment.
 Only two clinical trials took place in the United States and involved 3,380 infants between the ages of 46 and 98 days.
 Information on solicited adverse events included injection site pain, redness, and swelling, fever, irritability, decreased appetite, somnolence, vomiting and crying were recorded by parents for only five days following vaccination.
-68 (2 percent) infants who received VAXELIS were reported to have experienced a serious adverse event within 30 days of vaccination, however, only four of these serious adverse events were attributed to VAXELIS.
-Three infants experienced serious fever and one infant had a life threatening event that included vomiting followed by lethargy and pallor.
+Sixty-eight (2 percent) infants who received VAXELIS were reported to have experienced a serious adverse event within 30 days of vaccination, however, only four of these serious adverse events were attributed to VAXELIS.
+Three infants experienced serious fever and one infant had a life-threatening event that included vomiting followed by lethargy and pallor.
 The VAXELIS product insert does not provide any further information on the serious adverse events reported post vaccine administration that were considered by the vaccine manufacturer to be unrelated to the administration of VAXELIS.
-While VAXELIS is FDA approved for use in infants and children between the ages of 6 weeks and 4 years of age, the safety of VAXELIS was only evaluated in infants and children between 6 weeks and 15 months and the effectiveness of VAXELIS was only evaluated in infants between 6 weeks and 6 months of age.
-Pre-licensing clinical trials did not examine the effectiveness of VAXELIS in infants and children between 6 months and 4 years of age or the safety of VAXELIS for use in children between 15 months and 4 years of age.
+While VAXELIS is FDA approved for use in infants and children between the ages of six weeks and four years of age, the safety of VAXELIS was only evaluated in infants and children between six weeks and 15 months and the effectiveness of VAXELIS was only evaluated in infants between six weeks and six months of age.
+Pre-licensing clinical trials did not examine the effectiveness of VAXELIS in infants and children between six months and four years of age or the safety of VAXELIS for use in children between 15 months and four years of age.
 The FDA granted approval of the vaccine for use in this older population based on pre-licensing clinical trial data involving only younger children.
-Currently, there are no studies to support the safety of VAXELIS for use in children between the ages of 15 months and 4 years of age.
+Currently, there are no studies to support the safety of VAXELIS for use in children between the ages of 15 months and four years of age.

-Using the MedAlerts search engine, as of March 31, 2023, there have been more than 90,507 reports of Hib vaccine reactions, hospitalizations, injuries and deaths following Hib vaccinations made to the federal Vaccine Adverse Events Reporting System (VAERS), including 2,882 related deaths, 18,515 hospitalizations, and 1,813 related disabilities.
-Nearly 85 percent of HIB vaccine-related adverse events occurred in children three years old and under.
-Of these Hib-vaccine related deaths reported to VAERS, near;y 92 percent of the deaths occurred in children under three years of age.
-Of these reported deaths, 2,149 occurred in infants under the age of six months.
+Using the MedAlerts search engine, as of October 27, 2023, there have been 92,333 reports of Hib vaccine reactions, hospitalizations, injuries and deaths following Hib vaccinations made to the federal Vaccine Adverse Events Reporting System (VAERS), including 2,910 related deaths, 18,828 hospitalizations, and 1,816 related disabilities.
+Approximately 85 percent of HIB vaccine-related adverse events occurred in children under three years of age.
+Of these Hib-vaccine related deaths reported to VAERS,nearly 92 percent of the deaths occurred in children under three years of age.
+Of these reported deaths, 2,166 occurred in infants under the age of 6 months.

 Even though the National Childhood Vaccine Injury Act of 1986 legally required pediatricians and other vaccine providers to report serious health problems following vaccination to federal health agencies (VAERS), many doctors and other medical workers giving vaccines to children and adults fail to report vaccine-related health problem to VAERS.
 There is evidence that only between one and 10 percent of serious health problems that occur after use of prescription drugs or vaccines in the U.S. are ever reported to federal health officials, who are responsible for regulating the safety of drugs and vaccines and issue national vaccine policy recommendations.